 Kathy Lentz is a children’s author, wildlife photographer, and animal educator.
 A retired pet groomer of thirty-seven years, she rescued dozens of dogs and cats and ensured every pet found wonderful homes with her clients.

-Through seventeen years of traveling in the US, Kathy has dedicated her time to learning more about animals and nature, which inspired her debut children’s book, Gramps the Awesome Otter.
-Her second book- Millie the Marvelous Mini, is followed by her third - Max With One Ear Up and One Ear Down and her newest titled - Sage The Very Smart Bear.
+Through over 20 years of traveling in the US, Kathy has dedicated her time to learning more about animals and nature, which inspired her debut children’s book, Gramps the Awesome Otter.
+Her second book- Millie the Marvelous Mini, is followed by - Max with One Ear Up and One Ear Down, Sage The Very Smart Bear and her newest, I Want and Eagle or a Beagle

-Kathy lives in a suburb of Chicago with her amazing husband, two dogs, and a Louie the cat.
+Kathy grew up in the Midwest and lives with her amazing husband, two dogs, and Louie the cat.

 Q and A